I didn’t like Mission of Burma, and so was unworthy.

 Wax N’ Facts is a record shop in the Little Five Points (L5P) neighborhood of Atlanta.
 Back in the 80s, L5P was the place for hipsters to hang out.
 Travel guides called the neighborhood “Bohemian” or “funky”, and Wax N’ Facts was where we all bought our music.

 My troubles with the Wax N’ Facts Comic Book Guy (WNFCBG) started the day after I got my first car.
-I took delivery of the car in the late evening, and drove it to school for the first time the next morning.
+I got the car in the late evening, and drove it to school for the first time the next morning.
 I went home and did my homework after school, then decided to drive to L5P… just because I could.
 And, of course, I went to Wax N’ Facts to see what was new.
 I saw a couple of records I was mildly interested in, but what really caught my eye was a Dead Can Dance t-shirt (they weren’t common back in the day).
-I didn’t have the cash for it at the time, so I decided to return a few days later, after payday.
+Since this was the 80s and teenagers didn’t really have credit cards back then, I decided to return a few days later, after payday, to get the shirt.

 Episode 6 begins with Alex at home, asleep on the sofa.
 Haunting whistling is heard as she dreams of a soccer ball being kicked down the hall of the station.
 She picks up the ball and stares at it.